Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 ## IAM Permissions

+The following permissions are the least-privilege permissions for deploying and executing the connector.
+These permissions assume the stack is named `InfluxDBTimestreamConnector` and that the REST API Gateway is named `InfluxDB-Timestream-Connector-REST-API-Gateway`.

 ### IAM Deployment Permissions

-[//]: # (TODO: Update deployment policy with least privilege once REST API Gateway deployment has been tested.)

-The following is the least privileged IAM permissions for deploying the connector.
+The following is the least-privilege IAM permissions for deploying the connector.

 ```json
 {